regunathb/Trooper/README.md

 | Version 1.1.0    | February 2013   |     Support for dynamic deployment of jobs, clustering
 | Version 1.0.0    | December 2012   |     First stable release

+## Changelog

+Changelog can be viewed in CHANGELOG.md file

 ## Documentation and Examples

 The Trooper "examples" project group demonstrates usage of various application profiles supported by Trooper.